jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ![./img/playground.png](./img/playground.png)

 Hit compile, and then hit simulate.
-You should see the interface to the Haskell program running as a smart contract on the plutus pioneer playground server (locally), you should see (and play around with the following):
+You should see the interface to the Haskell program running as a smart contract on the Plutus pioneer playground server (locally), you should see (and play around with the following):

 ![./img/eval.png](./img/eval.png)